hayden-donnelly/notes/lcm_lora.md

 - LCM-LoRA parameters can be combined with other LoRA parameters which have been fine-tuned on datasets of particular styles in order accelerate sampling in those styles without additional training.
-- Denoting the LCM-LoRA fine-tuned parameters as $\tau_{\text{LCM}}$ (the "acceleration vector"), and the LoRA parameters fine-tuned on a customized dataset as $\tau^{\prime}$ (the "style vector"), and LCM wich generates customized images can be obtained as:
+- Denoting the LCM-LoRA fine-tuned parameters as $\tau_{\text{LCM}}$ (the "acceleration vector"), and the LoRA parameters fine-tuned on a customized dataset as $\tau^{\prime}$ (the "style vector"), an LCM which generates customized images can be obtained as:
 $`\theta^{\prime}_{\text{LCM}} = \theta_{\text{pre}} + \tau^{\prime}_{\text{LCM}}`$.
 - $`\tau^{\prime}_{\text{LCM}} = \lambda_1\tau^{\prime} + \lambda_2\tau_{\text{LCM}}`$ is a linear
 combination of the acceleration vector $`\tau_{\text{LCM}}`$ and style vector $`\tau^{\prime}`$.